YA Apprenticeship 2025: Kispiox Valley, BC – WoodGrain Farm

 Skills Required of the Apprentice

-A keen desire to learn about regenerative farming practices, as Jolene and Jonathan enjoy sharing what they’ve learned on the farm, and giving people space to grow.
+A keen desire to learn about organic regenerative farming practices, as Jolene and Jonathan enjoy sharing what they’ve learned on the farm, and giving people space to grow.
 They also welcome outside perspectives and ideas so everyone can all grow together, and support each other in the ongoing rewards and challenges (and unpredictability) that come with farming.
 Good communication skills and someone comfortable working independently.
 There will be lots of learning and teaching, but also lots of afternoons of working away at repetitive tasks in your own company (good podcast activities).

 The ability to do physical labour on a day-to-day basis is essential, so being physically fit and able to lift weight in the range of 30 to 80 pounds is essential.
 The ability to work independently in physically challenging contexts for long hours in variable weather is essential to enjoying work on the farm.